Travel from Tokyo to Osaka: Faster and Cheapest Transportation Options

 Osaka, the kitchen of Japan, is one of the three most touristic cities in the country along with Tokyo and Kyoto.
 Tokyo to Osaka is the most popular route for travelers and is known as Japan’s Golden Route (Tokyo-Osaka-Kyoto).

-From shinkansen to bus or even airplane, they are several ways to go from Tokyo to Osaka, and it’s difficult to choose the best way for foreign travelers especially first time visitors.
+From shinkansen (Japan bullet train) to highway bus or even plane, they are several ways to go from Tokyo to Osaka, and it’s difficult to choose the best way for foreign travelers especially first time visitors.
 Which transportation option is the best?
 Which is cheaper or faster?
 These are some of the most frequently asked questions.

 Both Tokyo and Osaka have two airports each.
 Tokyo has Narita Airport and Haneda Airport while Osaka has Kansai Airport (KIX) and Itami Airport, but take a flight usually is not the best option, since airports are far from the center of the city and it takes extra money and time to reach there.

-So let’s compare Shinkansen and bus and how to get from Tokyo to Osaka!!
+So let’s compare Shinkansen, bus, plane and car to traveling from Tokyo to Osaka!!

-Tokyo to Osaka by Shinkansen: The Fastest Option
+Tokyo to Osaka by Bullet Train: The Fastest Option

-▶︎Book Shinkansen tickets from Tokyo to Osaka here
+▶︎Book Tokyo to Osaka bullet train tickets here

 The plane option may seem faster, as it only takes a little over than an hour, but you have to go from the center of the city to the airport, be there beforehand to check in, go through security check, etc. With the shinkasen you just have to get to the tracks 5 minutes before the train arrives and jump on the car!
 And you will get straight to the city center, Shin-Osaka Station.